[ Printer Friendly Version ] [ Report Abuse ]

 "WHERE IS THE MINISTER?"

 "Psychopath?!
 Psychopath?!
-I'm striving for justice, here!
-No one wanted me in power because I'm a woman!"
+I'm striving for justice, for equality!
+No one wanted me in power because I was a woman!"

 "No!
 No one wanted you in power because YOU'RE AN ASSHOLE!"